GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 1. [Using RDP](https://cloud.google.com/compute/docs/instances/connecting-to-instance#windows), connect to the domain controller VM with your local account username and password.

-1. In [PowerShell as admin](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell?view=powershell-7.1#with-
-    administrative-privileges-run-as-administrator), set the following variables, which will be used to configure the Active Directory forest:
+1. In [PowerShell with administrator privileges](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell?view=powershell-7.1#with-administrative-privileges-run-as-administrator), set the following variables, which are used to configure the Active Directory forest:

         $DomainName = "gontoso.com";
         $DomainMode = "Win2012R2";